Sameera Moussa

-Youth and college
+Early life and education

 Moussa was born in Egypt in Gharbia Governorate in 1917.
-Her mother died from cancer, and her father was a famous political activist.
+Her mother died from cancer, and her father Moussa Ali was a famous political activist.
 He moved with his daughter to Cairo and invested his money in a small hotel in the El-Hussein region.
 At the insistence of her father, Moussa attended Kaser El-Shok primary school, one of the oldest schools in Cairo.
 After she completed her primary education, she joined the Banat El-Ashraf school, which was built and managed by her father.

 Despite the fact that Moussa achieved high grades in her secondary education, and could have pursued a career in engineering, she insisted on joining the Faculty of Sciences at Cairo University.
 In 1939, Moussa obtained a BSc in radiology with first class honors after researching the effects of X-ray radiation on various materials.
 Dr. Moustafa Mousharafa, the first dean of the faculty, believed in his student enough to help her become a remarkable lecturer at the faculty.
 Afterwards, she became the first assistant professor at the same faculty, the first woman to hold a university post, and the first to have obtained a PhD in atomic radiation.

+Career

 Nuclear research

 Moussa believed in Atoms for Peace.
 She was known to say "My wish is for nuclear treatment of cancer to be as available and as cheap as Aspirin".
 She worked hard for this purpose and throughout her intensive research, she came up with a historic equation that would help break the atoms of cheap metals such as copper, paving the way for a cheap nuclear bomb.
+It could also be a rumor spread by Egyptian media to establish her death as a conspiracy, as it stands, Nuclear fission rquires high atomic weights as it allows for enough energy to be packed into a nucleus for it to be split and release energy, copper nor it's isotopes fit such criteria.

 Moussa organized the Atomic Energy for Peace Conference and sponsored a call for setting an international conference under the banner "Atom for Peace", where many prominent scientists were invited.
 The conference made a number of recommendations for setting up a committee to protect against nuclear hazards, for which she strongly advocated.
 Moussa also volunteered to help treat cancer patients at various hospitals especially since her mother went through a fierce battle against this disease.